 About the Hospital Price Transparency Final Rule

 All hospitals are required by federal law to provide standard pricing of shoppable services under the Hospital Price Transparency Final Rule.
 This rule is intended to help consumers gain a better understanding of what charges they may expect for their care.
 A shoppable service is a service that can be scheduled in advanced.
 As defined by the federal government, shoppable services are those that are routinely provided in nonurgent situations that do not require immediate action or attention to the patient, thus allowing the patient to price shop and schedule a service at a time that is convenient for them.
-To obtain an estimate on one of the CMS 2021 300 shoppable services (updated 12/31/2020), click here: Healthcare terminology can be confusing, especially when you’re navigating insurance codes and billing information.
+To obtain an estimate on one of the CMS 2021 300 shoppable services (updated 12/31/2020), click the Price Estimate Tool here: Healthcare terminology can be confusing, especially when you’re navigating insurance codes and billing information.
 Here are a few definitions you may have questions about:

 - Standard charge: This is the standard price of items and services available through the hospital.
 Please keep in mind that the final cost of services and care will vary based on many factors.
 A current list of our standard charges are accessible here: